adelasantosd/normtrace-disability-rights/references/frameworks/exclusion-analysis.md

 3. Identify the point at which that route becomes interrupted, inaccessible, or impracticable.

 4. Assess whether that interruption is caused by:
-   - an omission in the legal instrument,
+   - an omission in the legal instrument;
-   - a specific provision,
+   - a specific provision;
-   - an institutional design failure,
+   - an institutional design failure;
    - or an access barrier built into the legal architecture.

 ### Relevance for NormTrace